 Find a DJ who is open about pricing and doesn’t have extra hidden costs throughout the process.
 Be realistic about what could be great for you.
-If you are planning a less expensive event, a part-time DJ with slightly less experience might be the best choice instead of a full-time industry leader with all of the bells and whistles.
+If you plan a less expensive event, a part-time DJ with slightly less experience might be the best choice instead of a full-time industry leader with all of the bells and whistles.

 A Good Wedding DJ will also match the pricing with their experience.
 Someone whose entire career centers around DJing weddings would rightly charge more than a part-time newbie.
-Just make sure that the DJ at your price point isn’t charging more than they are worth.
+Just make sure that the DJ at your price point isn’t billing more than they are worth.

 Experience and Reviews

 Once you have your DJ budget squared away, find a DJ who offers the right amount of experience and can provide you with client reviews to back it up.
 A great modern DJ will be able to show you videos of previous gigs and give you examples of what they can provide at your event.

 You should be able to see them in action and view playlists they’ve used at weddings before.